gedw99/goPocJsonSchemaForm/README.md

 So when your DB structure changes, the GUI changes with it automatically.

-## Generation or refection at Design Time or Runtime ?
+## Generation or Refection at Design Time or Runtime ?

 Take your pick..